0x1355/honeypot-demo/README.md

 A simple experiment that:
 - Creates a honeypot contract
-- Baits a generalized fronturnning bot with a unique transaction
+- Baits a generalized fronturnning MEV bot with a unique transaction
 - Analyze bot behaviour using a black box approach

 Final project for ChainShort bootcamp Oct 2021 cohort.